Richard Puller von Hohenburg: Biography

 In 1476, Puller had turned to the Old Swiss Confederacy, then a popular refuge for European criminals, in search of aid in reclaiming his lost properties.
+His petitions of entry not only cited (genuine) letters he had obtained from imperial and papal authorities, but outright forgeries, such as one which claimed Bishop Rupert had found him entirely innocent.
 He turned to city authorities at Bern for assistance, who rejected his pleas after much deliberation, and after that the authorities of Zürich, who were more obliging and accepted him.
-Despite this, Puller's property claims created some conflict between the Confederacy and the city of Strasbourg, who had historically been close allies to the Swiss.
-Puller's residence in Zürich became a political nuisance for the city, whose relations with Strasbourg and the other cities of the Confederacy were in jeopardy.
+Zürich hoped for a lucrative feud with the rich Strasbourg, but Puller's property claims generated conflict between the Confederacy and Strasbourg, which had historically been a close ally to the Swiss.

+By 1480, Puller was now demanding an entire inheritance from Strasbourg (his father-in-law Hans Konrad Bock was dead by 1479).
+Zürich could find no allies in the Confederacy for its feud against Strasbourg and Puller's residency in Zürich was becoming a political nuisance.
 In 1482, city officials discovered a homosexual relationship between Puller and his servant, Anton Mätzler.
-The convenient relief this trial provided to tensions between the Confederacy and Strasbourg was not uncommented on by contemporaries.
-Indeed one source (apparently from an underling of the councillors) alleges Strasbourg made a payment of eight thousand florins to the councillors for the trial and execution of Puller, although the source makes no bones about Puller's guilt of the charges.
+The convenient détente this trial provided to relations between Strasbourg and the Confederacy did not go uncommented on by contemporaries.
+Indeed, one source (apparently from an underling of the councillors) alleges Strasbourg made a payment of eight thousand florins to the councillors for the trial and execution of Puller, although the source was definite about Puller's guilt of the charges.

 Contemporary chronicler Diebold Schilling the Elder reported that, as before, this act had been discovered because of his servant's boasts of the "precious clothing, beautiful shirts, and other treasures" in his possession, which the officials had suspected to be sexual gifts from his master.
 Puller and his servant were charged by the officials with "heresy".
 Under torture by the city officials, Puller confessed to having had same-sex relationships with Mätzler and several other men.
-Consequently he was sentenced to be burned at the stake alongside his servant Mätzler in the market square of Zurich.
+Consequently, he was sentenced to be burned at the stake alongside his servant Mätzler in the market square of Zürich.
 On 24 September 1482, a large crowd had gathered to see Puller executed.
 Puller was asked to repeat his confession, but he refused, instead claiming that the accusation of sodomy was only a cover for the Zürich officials who wished to seize his land and fortune.
-One of the officials mentioned by name was Hans Waldmann, then mayor of Zurich, who was later executed for several charges (among them, sodomy) after a spectacular but brief and unpopular political career in Zurich.
-With the execution of its last scion, the noble family of the von Hohenburgs perished, with its name passing on to the Sickinger family.
+One of the officials mentioned by name was Hans Waldmann, then mayor of Zürich, who was later executed for several charges (among them, sodomy) after a spectacular but brief and unpopular political career in Zürich.
+With the execution of its last scion, the noble family of the von Hohenburgs perished, with their ancestral castle passing on to the Sickinger family.